Coquille boys end state tourney drought

 “We started realizing we didn’t need to score,” he said.
 “We didn’t need to force anything.”

 When Grant Union started fouling, Coquille took advantage.
-The Red Devils shot 20-for-26 overall from the line.
+The Red Devils shot 20-for-26 from the line.

 They also had a strong rebounding game.
 Both Kistner and McKinley had 10 rebounds as the Red Devils finished with a 33-21 advantage on the boards.